Delicious Tofu Tacos with peach slaw made on a sheet pan! A fresh, flavorful, healthy meal the whole family will love. Vegan + gluten-free.

 The go-to taco recipe in our hummus household is my chickpea pecan taco meat piled high with every topping known to man, like avocado, hot sauce, cabbage slaw, salsa, jalapeños, and cilantro.
 No toppings are left behind.
 I love serving them in crunchy blue corn shells, but lately I've been craving a change---something summery and fresh.
 And here we are!

 I rarely see tofu tacos on restaurant menus.
 The veg option is usually beans.
 And while I love beans immensely, ya gotta keep it exciting.
-I love these Zesty Sheet Pan Tofu Tacos for a zillion reasons, but mostly because you bake everything on one pan and can whip up the peach kale slaw and warm the tortillas while the tofu bakes into crispy chewy glory.
+I love these vegetarian sheet pan tacos for a zillion reasons, but mostly because you bake everything on one pan and can whip up the peach kale slaw and warm the tortillas while the tofu bakes into crispy chewy glory.

 Now have you ever had peaches in cabbage slaw?
 Or kale?
 How fun is this?!
 The addition of peaches to the slaw was only because I had a zillion leftover peaches in the fridge that needed using but let me tell you, it was THE most beautiful accident.
 And when it's fall or winter, you can swap out the peach for a pear or apple!